Somatic symptom disorder: Epidemiology

-Somatic symptom disorder affects 5% to 7% of the general population, with a higher female representation, and can arise throughout childhood, adolescence, or adulthood.
+Somatic symptom disorder affects 5–7% of the general population, with a higher female representation, and can arise throughout childhood, adolescence, or adulthood.

 A 2015 study found prevalence of 11% (n = 5738).

 Evidence suggests that the emergence of prodromal symptoms often begins in childhood and that symptoms fitting the criteria for somatic symptom disorder are common during adolescence.
 A community study of adolescents found that 5% had persistent distressing physical symptoms paired with psychological concerns.
 In the primary care patient population, the rate rises to around 17%.
 Patients with functional illnesses such as fibromyalgia, irritable bowel syndrome, and chronic fatigue syndrome have a greater prevalence of somatic symptom disorder.
 The reported frequency of somatic symptom disorder, as defined by the DSM-5 criteria, ranges from 25 to 60% among these patients.

 There are cultural differences in the prevalence of somatic symptom disorder.
 For example, somatic symptom disorder and symptoms were found to be significantly more common in Puerto Rico.
 In addition, the diagnosis is also more prevalent among African Americans and those with less than a high school education or lower socioeconomic status.

 There is usually co-morbidity with other psychological disorders, particularly mood disorders or anxiety disorders.
 Research also showed comorbidity between somatic symptom disorder and personality disorders, especially antisocial, borderline, narcissistic, histrionic, avoidant, and dependent personality disorder.

 About 10–20% of female first degree relatives also have somatic symptom disorder and male relatives have increased rates of alcoholism and sociopathy.